Clark Dennis

 Clark Sherwood Dennis (born February 14, 1966) is an American professional golfer.
 He played on the PGA Tour and Nationwide Tour from 1990 to 2000.
 He had one win on the Nationwide Tour and a best finish of tied for third place on the PGA Tour.
 He was tied for sixth in the 1994 U.S. Open.
-He qualified for the 2017 European Senior Tour where he had two tournament wins and won the John Jacobs Trophy as the leader of the Order of Merit.
+As a senior, Dennis has won several times on the European Senior Tour.

 Amateur career

 Dennis played college golf at the University of Arkansas and Southern Methodist University.
-He turned professional in 1986.

 Professional career

-Dennis played on both the PGA Tour (1990–91, 1994–95, 1998–99) and Nationwide Tour (1993, 1996–97, 2000).
+In 1986, Dennis turned professional.
+He played on both the PGA Tour (1990–91, 1994–95, 1998–99) and Nationwide Tour (1993, 1996–97, 2000).
 His best finishes on the PGA Tour were a pair of T-3, at the 1990 Hawaiian Open and at the 1998 Kemper Open.
 His best finish on the Nationwide Tour was a win at the 1993 Nike Bakersfield Open.
 His best finish in a major was at the 1994 U.S. Open.

+Senior career

 Dennis finished in a tie for second place in the 2017 European Senior Tour qualifying school to gain his place on the tour.
 Dennis played in the 2017 U.S. Senior Open and the 2017 Senior Open Championship.
 In September 2017 he had his first success on the European Senior Tour, winning the Senior Italian Open.
 The final round was abandoned because of a waterlogged course.
 Dennis and Peter Fowler were tied after two rounds and a playoff was arranged on the 18th hole, played as a par three from the fairway.
 Dennis won at the first playoff hole with a birdie.
 The following month he won the Dutch Senior Masters, his second win on the tour.
 He had six other top-5 finishes during the season and won the John Jacobs Trophy as the leader of the Order of Merit.

 In June 2018 he retained the Senior Italian Open.
 Rafael Gómez led by two strokes with one hole to play but bogeyed the final hole while Dennis made a birdie.
 Dennis then won at the first playoff hole after Gómez made another bogey.
 He had his second win of the season in December at the MCB Tour Championship – Mauritius where he was 23-under-par for the three rounds, winning by eight strokes.